nameisntimportant/CRC8_Signature/README.md

  - -o output file path
  - -s block size (1MB by default)
  - -t disk type (HDD or SSD.
 HDD by default)
+ - -m maximum RAM usage of the program (3GB by default)